ericmjl/modal-vscode-workstation/README.md

 1. You can install extensions as needed
 2. Clone repositories to the `/root/_repos` directory for persistence
 3. Configure your settings as you would in a local VSCode installation
+4. Use Pixi to manage Python environments for your projects

 Your environment will persist between sessions, allowing you to continue your work seamlessly.